baconjs/bacon.js/README.md

 actually accept a wider range of different arguments that they use for constructing the function.

-Here are the different forms you can use, as examples.
+Here are the different forms you can use, with examples.
 The basic form would be

 `stream.map(f)` maps values using the function f(x)

-In addition, you can use partial application:
+As an extension to the basic form, you can use partial application:

-`stream.map(f, "bacon")` maps values using the function f(x, y), using "bacon" as the first argument, and stream value as the second argument
+`stream.map(f, "bacon")` maps values using the function f(x, y), using "bacon" as the first argument, and stream value as the second argument.

-`stream.map(f, "pow", "smack") maps values using the function f(x, y, z), using "pow" and "smack" as the first two arguments and stream value as the third argument.
+`stream.map(f, "pow", "smack")` maps values using the function f(x, y, z), using "pow" and "smack" as the first two arguments and stream value as the third argument.